CleanCut/green/README.md

 Notes:

-1. Start all your test class names with `Test`, and always subclass `unittest.TestCase`
+1. Your test class must subclass `unittest.TestCase`.
+Technically, neither unittest nor Green care what the test class is named, but to be consistent with the naming requirements for directories, modules, and methods we suggest you start your test class with `Test`.

 2. Start all your test method names with `test`.

 3. What a test class and/or its methods _actually test_ is entirely up to you.
    In some sense it is an artform.
 Just use the test classes to group a bunch of methods that seem logical to go together.
+We suggest you try to test one thing with each method.

 4. The methods of `TestAnswer` have docstrings, while the methods on `TestSchool` do not.
 For more verbose output modes, green will use the